-The legality of the shares of common stock offered by this prospectus supplement will be passed upon for us by Clifford Chance US LLP, New York, New York.
+The legality of the Notes offered by this prospectus will be passed upon for us by Clifford Chance US LLP, New York, New York.
 Clifford Chance US LLP will rely upon the opinion of Venable LLP with respect to certain matters of Maryland law.
 Certain matters will be passed upon for the underwriters by Skadden, Arps, Slate, Meagher & Flom LLP.

-The financial statements incorporated in this prospectus supplement and the accompanying prospectus by reference to iStar Financial Inc.'s Current Report on Form 8-K dated September 13, 2006 and management's assessment of the effectiveness of internal control over financial reporting (which is included in Management's Report on Internal Control over Financial Reporting) incorporated in this prospectus supplement and the accompanying prospectus by reference to the Annual Report on Form 10-K of iStar Financial Inc. for the year ended December 31, 2005, have been so incorporated in reliance on the report of PricewaterhouseCoopers LLP, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.
+The financial statements and management's assessment of the effectiveness of internal control over financial reporting (which is included in Management's Report on Internal Control over Financial Reporting) incorporated in this Prospectus by reference to the Annual Report on Form 10-K for the year ended December 31, 2004 have been so incorporated in reliance on the report of PricewaterhouseCoopers LLP, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.